mikrostew/automaticowl.net/software-licensing.md

 layout: layouts/base.hbs
 ---

 # What license should I use for my code?

-And why do I need a license anyway?
+TODO: short and sweet guidelines up top, kinda like [choosealicense.com](https://choosealicense.com/), but with some more options and links to further discussion below.

+TODO: table-of-contents-style links here, for looking up more info in the sections below

 Something I haven't thought much about.
 I've mostly defaulted to using the "MIT License" (the "simple and permissive" option at [choosealicense.com](https://choosealicense.com/)), but is that really my best option?
 There are a lot of licenses out there.